Children and families cushioned from devastating hunger and malnutrition

 32-year-old Atebo trudges in a makeshift shade, where registration and health screening activities are underway for all people waiting to collect their food rations at one of the distribution centres managed by World Vision and the World Food Programme (WFP) in Turkana County, Kenya.

-She is among the 2.4 million Kenyans that are currently staring at starvation amidst the on going drought in the country, based on statistics released by the government in April 2021.
+She is among the 2.4 million Kenyans that are currently facing acute water and food shortages amidst the on going drought in the country, based on statistics released by the government in April 2021.

 Carrying her six-month-old baby on her back, Atebo has walked for 7 kilometres, amidst the sweltering heat (35 degrees Celsius) in the area, to get to the distribution centre.